-Join Arthur Ulfeldt for an in-depth discussion in this video Conditionals and special forms, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Conditionals and special forms, part of Learning Clojure.

 - [Narrator] We've been talking a lot about symbols,…and what's with all the dashes?…Symbols aren't allowed to start with a number,…because otherwise they'd be read as a number,…but pretty much anything else goes.…You can have all the letters and numbers in a symbol name…as well as a bunch of other useful characters.…More may be added in the future.…What's with all the dashes?…Question mark is a perfectly valid symbol name enclosure.…This wouldn't come up in a lot of other languages…where these symbols are operators that go between things…and have meaning in that position,…but a minus sign between two other letters…has no special meaning within this language,…so it's perfectly available to use it as a name.…